pachecoandre/debts-manager-with-db/README.md

 ### Database Configuration
 Prerequisite: [MySQL Database](https://dev.mysql.com/downloads/mysql/)
 1. Make sure the database is running
-1. Run the SQL script in the file `backend/scripts/schema.sql`
+1. Run the SQL script from the file `backend/scripts/schema.sql`
 1. Change the database's user and password accordingly in the file `backend/database/connection.js`

 ### Backend